-The biggest challenge is that restaurants in Paris only serve dinner from 7:00 – 7:30 pm onwards which is past our baby’s bedtime, so she spent many cranky nights in restaurants, which made dinner-time pretty stressful for us.
+The biggest challenge is that restaurants in Paris only serve dinner from 7:00 – 7:30 pm onwards which is past our baby’s bedtime, so she spent many cranky nights in restaurants, which made dinner time pretty stressful for us.

 Many people think that you should skip the Louvre if you have kids.
 But I disagree.
-What I do suggest though is that you have a plan of action of what you want to see.
+What I do suggest though is that you have a plan of action for what you want to see.